Also known as: dumbbell step up, step ups, box step up, weighted stepups, dumbbell step-up

 What is Weighted Step Up?

-Weighted Step Up is a unilateral leg exercise where you step onto a bench or box while holding weight.
-It primarily targets the quadriceps, hamstrings and glutes.
-This easy-level move builds single-leg strength, stability and balance when performed with controlled tempo and proper heel drive to protect the knees.
+Weighted Step Up is a single-leg strength exercise performed by stepping onto a bench or box while holding weight.
+It primarily targets the quadriceps, hamstrings and glutes, and is considered an easy-level move for building leg strength, balance and functional power.

 How to Do Weighted Step Up

-1. Set up: Stand facing a stable bench or box at knee height with feet hip-width apart; hold dumbbells at your sides or racked at shoulder level for control.
+- Set up: Stand facing a bench or box with feet hip-width, hold dumbbells at your sides or shoulders, and position one foot near the step's center.

-3. Drive through heel: Step up by pressing through the heel of the lead foot, extending the hip and knee while keeping the knee aligned over the toes and hips level.
+- Drive through heel: Push through the heel of your lead foot, extend the hip and knee to lift your body onto the step while keeping chest upright and core braced.

-4. Bring foot up: Bring the trailing foot to meet the lead foot on top, avoiding a bounce; pause briefly to check balance and alignment before descending.
+- Bring trailing foot: Bring the trailing foot up to meet the lead foot on top, maintaining balance and avoiding twisting at the hips.

-5. Step down controlled: Step back down with the trailing foot first, then bring the lead foot down; lower with control and repeat for reps, then switch sides.
+- Step down controlled: Step back down with the trailing foot first, then lower the lead foot with control, keeping knee alignment and avoiding a fast drop.

 Muscle Groups